 Prerequisite: PSY 5410 with a grade of "B" or better and permission of instructor.

 Co-requisite: Must be taken concurrently with PSY 5420.

 Further application of counseling skills learned in PSY 5410 and PSY 5420 involving practice counseling sessions and weekly supervision.
+Counseling sessions will be video taped.
+Supervision will take place weekly with some live supervision.

-PSY 5430 Group Theories and Techniques (3)
+PSY 5430 Group Theories and Techniques (1, 2, 3)